CPSC-1517-1231-OE02/workbook-messex1/README.md

 # CPSC1517 Fall 2023 Term Workbook

+## Michael Essex

-## your name here
+## messex1

-## your Github Account id

-This is a public repository for your classroom demonstrations and practice.
-You will use this only for public work.
+This is a public repository for my classroom demonstrations and practice.
+I will use this only for public work.

 Exercise work submitted within this repository will NOT be evaluated.